giroberto/remazing_cc/readme.md

   make execute | docker-compose up

- ### To seed the database( you can run multiple times to increase the amount of data)
+ ### To create and seed the database( you can run seed multiple times to increase the amount of data)
  With make | Without make
   ------------ | -------------
   make seed | docker-compose exec web php artisan migrate <br> docker-compose exec web php artisan db:seed